SETVAR Command

 setvar -filePath file1.sldprt -variableName Description -value $value -stringformat UpperCase # Upper case the current value.

 The value parameter gets evaluated by PDMShell.
 This feature allows you to use placeholders in the new value, which will be replaced with actual values from the file or folder.
 This can be useful to dynamically generate new values based on file or folder properties or other variables.
-The following placeholders are supported:

 - The